microsoft/pxt-microbit/docs/projects/v2-pet-hamster.md

-# Pet Rock
+# Pet Hamster

 ## 1. Introduction @unplugged

-Have you ever had a pet rock?
-Now, you can have a pet rock that can make noise ⛰️🔊
+Have you ever had a pet hamster?
+Now, you can have one in @boardname@ form 🐹
 <br/>
 <br/>
 The new @boardname@s have gold logo buttons.
 This is because the logos are now touch sensors!
 <br/>
 <br/>
-For this tutorial, we will create a "pet rock" whose mood changes depending on if you shake them or press their logo.
+For this tutorial, we will create a "pet hamster" whose mood changes depending on if you shake them or press their logo.

-## 2. Cyrus's duck face
+## 2. Cyrus's asleep face

-👋⛰️ Meet your new pet rock, Cyrus ⛰️👋
+👋🐹 Meet your new pet hamster, Cyrus 🐹👋
 <br/>
-Cyrus is a very sleepy rock.
+Cyrus is a very sleepy hamster.
 In fact, Cyrus is almost always sleeping! 😴

 ---